Other Practice Areas

 New York Dog Bite Lawyer

-When someone else’s dog unexpectedly attacks you or a loved one, the result can be catastrophic, resulting in severe injuries, permanent disfiguration, exorbitant medical bills, and psychological trauma.
-These expenses can add up quickly, leaving victims with significant bills for current and future treatment.
-However, the owner of the dog or the party responsible for it at the time of your injuries could be considered liable for damages.
-At Buttafuoco & Associates we can help you understand the intricacies of your dog bite case and inform you of your legal rights at no cost to you.
-Read on for more information, or call us today at 1-800-NOW-HURT.
+When someone else’s dog unexpectedly attacks you or a loved one, the result can be catastrophic, resulting in severe injuries, permanent disfiguration, and psychological trauma.
+Medical expenses can add up quickly, leaving victims with significant bills for current and future treatment.
+If you were the victim of a dog bite, the owner of the dog could be considered liable for damages.

 What Causes Dogs to Attack?